FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 ExifToolGUIv6.ini -you should use any names that reminds you on content, for example: MyWorkspace_XMP.ini.<br>
 <br>
-Starting with V6.3.1 these definitions can also be Loaded and Saved.
-Its workings are analogous to the Workspace: <br>
 <h3>ExifTool direct definition file: Load/Save</h3>
 <h3>User defined fields definition file: Load/Save</h3>
 <h3>Custom view definition file: Load/Save</h3>
 <h3>Marked tags definition file: Load/Save</h3>
+Starting with V6.3.1 these definitions can also be Loaded and Saved.
+Its workings are analogous to the <b>Workspace</b>:<br>

 <h3><a name="m_style">Style</a></h3>
 Shows a list of available style/skins.
 To change the appearance of GUI.<br>